mpvnet-player/mpv.net/README.md

 mpv.net was started 2017 and consists of about 9000 lines of code.

+As IDE/editor Visual Studio/Visual Studio Code is used.

 Third party components are:

 - [libmpv, the heard and soul of mpv.net](https://mpv.io/)